Sillhouette/secret_santa/readme.md

 ### Tests:
 - Use `rspec` to run the tests

-This project has been licensed under the MIT open source license.
+This project has been [Licensed](https://github.com/Sillhouette/secret_santa/blob/master/LICENSE.md) under the MIT open source license.